 This report provides both summary and detailed figures on the amount of local authority collected municipal waste in Northern Ireland in the latest reporting year, as well as trend data over the last number of years.
-The data is broken down by waste management groups and district councils.
+The data is broken down by district councils and waste management groups.

 Previous editions back to 2009/10 are available from the statistical archive.

-The Northern Ireland Local Authority Collected Municipal Waste Management Statistics is a quarterly report which contains summary information on the key measurements of local authority collected municipal waste, for the twenty-six district councils and three waste management groups in Northern Ireland.
+The Northern Ireland Local Authority Collected Municipal Waste Management Statistics is a quarterly report which contains summary information on the key measurements of local authority collected municipal waste for district councils and waste management groups in Northern Ireland.

 July to September 2014

 Previous editions back as far as April to June 2009 are available from the statistical archive.

 This annual statistical bulletin provides headline figures on greenhouse gas emissions for Northern Ireland (NI), both by source sector and end-user.
 Detailed NI and United Kingdom (UK) emission data can be found in the annual report 'Greenhouse Gas Inventories for England, Scotland, Wales and Northern Ireland', which can be accessed through the National Atmospheric Emissions Inventory website.

 Previous editions back as far as 1990-2008 are available from the statistical archive.